Union type: Anonymous union

 Anonymous unions are also useful in C struct definitions to provide a sense of namespacing.

 Transparent union

 In compilers such as GCC, Clang, and IBM XL C for AIX, a transparent_union attribute is available for union types.
 Types contained in the union can be converted transparently to the union type itself in a function call, provided that all types have the same size.
-It is mainly intended for function with multiple parameter interfaces, a use necessitated by early Unix extensions and later re-standarisation.
+It is mainly intended for function with multiple parameter interfaces, a use necessitated by early Unix extensions and later re-standardisation.

 COBOL

 In COBOL, union data items are defined in two ways.
 The first uses the RENAMES (66 level) keyword, which effectively maps a second alphanumeric data item on top of the same memory location as a preceding data item.
 In the example code below, data item PERSON-REC is defined as a group containing another group and a numeric data item.
 PERSON-DATA is defined as an alphanumeric data item that renames PERSON-REC, treating the data bytes continued within it as character data.